flightsurf/mlat-server/README.md

 Then it does multilateration of aircraft that are transmitting only Mode S using the same receivers.

-## Numerous changes by wiedehopf and TanerH
+## Numerous changes by FlightSurf and TanerH

 See commits or a diff for details.